awvwgk/stdlib_string/doc/specs/stdlib_string_type.md

 #### Description

-Returns the character sequence hold by the string without trailing spaces.
+Returns the character sequence hold by the string without trailing spaces represented by a `string_type`.

 #### Syntax